LeeDownshift/reacNativeCountdown/README.md

 # React Native event countdown

+A simple countdown application built to get to grips with React Native and Expo.

 to start the application:

 You will need to have Expo client installed on your mobile device.